-Indicators: U Jse of Medical Re ports

-1. Does the law provide for the possibility of a upport of the applicant's statements

-regarding past persecution or serious harm

-☐ In some cases ☐ No

-2. Are medical reports taken into account applicant's

-statements? ☐ Yes ☐ No
+Indicators: Use of medical reports 1.
+Does the law provide for the possibility of a medical report in support of the applicant's statements regarding past persecution or serious harm?
+2. Are medical reports taken into account when assessing the credibility of the applicant's statements? \Box Yes \Box In some cases \Box No